dobtco/pretty_file_input/README.md

 pretty_file_input [![version]](http://rubygems.org/gems/pretty_file_input)
 =======

 pretty_file_input is an attempt to standardize the always-problematic file input in our Rails apps.

-The goal is to provide additional functionality while preserving 100% compatibility with existing models and controllers.
+## Benefits

+- Immediate uploads via AJAX for `persisted?` records
+- Upload percentage displayed while uploading
+- Identical user interface (without AJAX uploads) for non-`persisted?` records
+- Use your existing models and controllers, no changes necessary

 ## Requirements